allegro/allegro.tech/_posts/2020-04-01-machine-learning-plus-agile-manifesto.md

 ## Project “Genesis”

-So what if we wrote a program that just knows everything about Allegro Tech.
+So what if we wrote a program that just knew everything about Allegro Tech?
 Well you know we can’t.
-But it’s 21 century.
+But we're living in the 21 century.
-IBM Watson wins at Jeopardy, DeepMind AlphaGo beat a world master at Go game and Boston Dynamics makes Atlas robot that
+IBM Watson wins at Jeopardy, DeepMind AlphaGo beats a world master at Go game and Boston Dynamics makes the Atlas robot that
 <a href="https://www.youtube.com/watch?v=LikxFZZO2sk" rel="nofollow">can do parkour</a>.
 Today we introduce Humanoid Allegro Learner (HAL),
 the best personal company manager, to the world.
 Let’s take a quick look at the architecture.